Undergraduate and Graduate Student Research

 |Small Grants to Students||Accepted any time|

 Provide partial travel funding for students who have the opportunity to participate in a student or professional meeting.
-Funds are limited and awarded competitively.
-Student Travel Award Applications (PDF) are reviewed by the Dean for Research.
+Funds are limited and awarded competitively by the Dean for Graduate Studies and Research Office.
+The Student Travel Award Applications should be completed by the faculty sponsor.

-Limited funds are available for independent undergraduate research and creative work conducted by a student with faculty supervision.
-Applications are reviewed by the Dean for Research.
-Application format consists of a memo addressed to the Dean for Research detailing the project and the budgetary needs.
+Limited funds are available for independent research and creative work conducted by a student with faculty supervision.
+Applications are reviewed by the Dean for Graduate Studies and Research.
+Application format consists of a memo addressed to the Dean for Graduate Studies and Research detailing the project and the budgetary needs.
+Submit the memo to the Academic Affairs Office. (firstname.lastname@example.org or email@example.com)

 The purpose of the IU Southeast Student Conference is to promote and celebrate the excellent research and creative work conducted by IU Southeast students.
 The conference is held each year in the third week of April.
 Abstracts are reviewed by the Student Conference Planning Committee.
 All IU Southeast students are eligible to participate.